Hafas/nostegama/README.md

 This plugin browses [consolegrid.com](consolegrid.com) for a suitable grid image.

+*The file name or the `appname` should be the game's name for this plugin to work properly.*

 Profile properties this plugin uses: *none*

 Non-Steam Game properties this plugin uses: